Should You Cook Pie Filling Before Baking?

 Should you cook pie filling before baking?

-So, if pie filling doesn’t need to be cooked, then why do recipes call for it to be cooked?
+So, if fruit pie filling doesn’t need to be cooked, then why do recipes call for it to be cooked?
 And should you cook pie filling before baking?
-You may be wondering this, as why the hell would anyone create more work for themselves in the kitchen if they didn’t have to?
+You may be wondering why would anyone create more work for themselves in the kitchen if they didn’t have to?
 And I feel you there.

-While most fruit pie fillings do not need to be cooked for the fruit, they can be cooked to cook down and reduce sugar, so it doesn’t just run out of the pie!
+Most fruit pie fillings do not need to be cooked for the fruit.
+But, they can be cooked to reduce fruit juices!
+This is to prevent fruit juices from giving the crust a soggy bottom, bursting out of the pie or ruining the op crust.
 This is the difference!

-Those fruit juices become a sticky fruit syrup inside the oven as your pie bakes, as long as the pie filling has a thickening agent (flour and cornstarch) and the right amounts!
+Those fruit juices become a sticky fruit syrup instead.
+This all happens in the oven as your pie bakes!
 And some pies need more thickening agents if they are very juicy.
 This may depend on the type of fruit as strawberries are way juicier than apples.
 It also can depend on the amount of sugar in a recipe.

 apple berry pie